New Constraints on Macroscopic Dark Matter Using Radar Meteor Detectors: DM Energy Deposition in the Atmosphere

 \subsection{Rate of Energy Deposition by DM}

 The rate (technically per unit length, not time) at which a DM particle deposits energy into the atmosphere can be found by differentiating the expression for energy with respect to distance.
-Let the DM trajectory be from $z = -\infty$ to $z = 0$ (corresponding to sea level, $h=0$), so that $\dd{h}/\dd{z}=-\cos{\theta}$.
+Let the DM trajectory be from $z = -\infty$ to $z = 0$ (corresponding to sea level, $h=0$; see Fig.~\ref{fig:meteor_physics_cartoon} for an illustrative diagram), so that $\dd{h}/\dd{z}=-\cos{\theta}$.
 Then, the energy deposited in the atmosphere $(E_\textrm{atm})$ per unit DM path length is

 Figure~\ref{fig:DM_dEdx_ver_alt} shows the DM energy deposition rate in the atmosphere, which has a shape reminiscent of a Bragg peak that describes the energy loss rate of charged particles in matter~\cite{ParticleDataGroup:2020ssz}, though the reasons are different.
 As a DM particle passes through the atmosphere, it encounters an exponentially increasing number of scatterers in its path, increasing the energy deposition rate.
 Eventually, the DM is slowed enough so that the energy deposition rate peaks at an altitude $h_{\textrm{peak}}$, found by maximizing the rate with respect to the distance travelled, after which it rapidly loses energy before coming nearly to rest,